What is credit?

-Credit is an agreement between a lending organisation (like a bank or credit card company) and you, the borrower.
-That agreement puts money in your bank or on your credit card for your use.
-The terms of repayment, including interest charges, are usually established up front and are governed by an agreement between you and your issuing bank.
+Credit is an agreement between a lending organisation (such as a bank, or credit card company) and you, the borrower.
+That agreement puts money in your hand, in your bank, or on a credit card, for your use.
+The terms of repayment, including interest charges, are usually set up front and are governed by an agreement between you and your issuing bank.

-Funds are automatically taken from your bank/ financial institution account to cover charges incurred on your card.
+Funds are automatically taken from your account to cover charges.
 You can spend the total amount that is in your account.

 First, apply for a credit card that meets your needs and spending habits.
-Every time you pay off your purchases by the due date, you continue to build a good credit history.
+See Find a Card.
+As you pay off your purchases in a timely manner, you'll build a good credit history.

 The most important thing to do is pay your credit card bill regularly.
 Pay the entire bill, or as much as you can afford (at least the minimum payment), each month.

-If your bill is delivered late or if you won't be able to pay it on time, contact your card-issuing company to make payment arrangements.
-If you fail to make a payment on time, you could incur a penalty and this may affect your credit rating.
+If your bill is delivered late or if you won't be able to pay it on time, contact your card issuing company to make payment arrangements.

 If you know you'll be carrying a balance each month, consider a credit card with a low interest rate.
-And be sure to learn the impact of compounding interest - the amount you're charged in interest on top of unpaid purchase and interest charges from previous months.
-Credit cards are a flexible way to manage your finances but you should always budget to spend within your means over the longer term.
+And be sure to learn the impact of compounding interest - the amount you're charged in interest on top of purchase and interest charges unpaid in previous months.